 How can parents help?

-Parents should read about and know how to respond to Internet risks.
+Parents should read about and know how to respond to Internet and online risks.

 Parents should talk to their children about safe and appropriate websites and activities.

 Children should be encouraged to report anything they feel uneasy about.

 The family should agree rules about what children can and cannot do while online.

 Monitoring is crucial.
 Parents should know where their children go online, how long they stay there, and the warning signs that something is wrong.

 Computers should be in family areas as opposed to bedrooms; however, they need to realise that instant messaging devices, mobile phones, and wireless computers may allow children to get online anywhere.